What to do if you lose your 401(k) employer match

 If your job and personal finances look secure, then adding to your retirement savings is a great option.
 Some experts recommend always opting for retirement savings.

-“The most important step consumers can take is to continue contributing to their retirement plan because contributions are automated and therefore help you to systematically invest,” says Krueger.
+“The most important step consumers can take is to continue contributing to their retirement plan because contributions are automated and therefore help you to systematically invest,” says Pam Krueger, CEO of Wealthramp in the San Francisco area.
 “Then there’s the benefit of tax deferral on those 401(k) contributions.”

 “Call it behavioral finance or human nature: If you continue to contribute, you’re less likely to touch your savings,” says Parrish.